-When you are upgrading an existing MyID 12.0 - 12.8 installation to the current version, you are recommended to use the MyID Installation Assistant.
+When you are upgrading an existing MyID 12.x installation to the current version, you are recommended to use the MyID Installation Assistant.

 - 1. Close all MyID clients. - 2.
 Start up a single MyID client, log in to MyID, then log out again without accessing any workflows.